bstaub/ansible-postal/README.md

 There are three areas that you need to configure:

 ### "hosts" file in the Ansible repo
-You will see under the `[postal]` group, there is a place holder of `mypostalserver.mydomain.test` change this line to match the properly configured DNS name that points to your server's main IP address.
+You will see under the `[postal]` group, there is a place holder of `postal01test.arcmedia.ch` change this line to match the properly configured DNS name that points to your server's main IP address.

 ### "group_vars/all" (variables that will apply to all of your servers)
 Modify this file to your satisfaction.
 Follow the comments in the file of what needs to be modified.

-### "host_vars/mypostalserver.mydomain.test"
+### "host_vars/postal01test.arcmedia.ch"
 Rename this file to match exactly what you have it set to in the "hosts" file within the Ansible repo.
 Open this file and modify it according to the comments.

 ## Run the Ansible playbook (from your machine -- not the server)